 Swiss Chard Fun Facts

-Not all vegetables can lay claim to the phytonutrient power of Swiss chard as well as its flexibility in the kitchen.
-You can add it raw to your salad for a slightly bitter, crunchy taste, or sauté or cook it for that bust of flavors from other ingredients.
-You can choose from various types, including red stalk chard, multicolor stalk chard, and the rich, deep greens that are popularly used.
+Not all vegetables can lay claim to the phytonutrient power of Swiss chard, as well as its flexibility in the kitchen.
+You can add it raw to your salad for a slightly bitter, crunchy taste, or sauté or cook it for that burst of flavors from other ingredients.
+You can choose from various types, including red stalk chard and the rich, deep greens that are popularly used.

-Swiss chard is a healthful source of antioxidants like vitamin C and flavonoids, and it has shown promise in scientific research in blood sugar regulation.
+Swiss chard is a healthful source of antioxidants like vitamin C and flavonoids, as well as minerals like potassium, copper and iron.
 Mediterranean cuisine is right about harnessing the culinary prowess of this traditionally known and celebrated vegetable — you can enjoy it for yourself and consume it for a wealth of health gains.